 Reusing the LED strips

-We have tested the LEDs using our current limited power supply and each LED illuminates at 12 Volts and 160mA which is approximate 2 watts for each LED.
+We have tested the LEDs using our current limited power supply and each LED illuminates at 12 Volts and 160mA which is approximately 2 watts for each LED.

-The LEDs are connected in strips of three on the PCBs and so we can either create a current limited 36 Volt power supply or cut the PCB traces on the PCBs and solder wires to the test points each side of the LEDs to power them from a 12 Volt supply.
+The LEDs are connected in strips of three on the PCBs and so we can either create a current-limited 36 Volt power supply or cut the PCB traces on the PCBs and solder wires to the test points on each side of the LEDs to power them from a 12 Volt supply.